mbarenew/neovim/readme.md

 use "lewis6991/impatient.nvim"
 use "lukas-reineke/indent-blankline.nvim"
 use "goolord/alpha-nvim"
-use "antoinemadec/FixCursorHold.nvim" -- This is needed to fix lsp doc highlight use "folke/which-key.nvim" use "github/copilot.vim" use({
+use "antoinemadec/FixCursorHold.nvim"     -- This is needed to fix LSP doc highlight use "folke/which-key.nvim" use "github/copilot.vim" use({
   "iamcco/markdown-preview.nvim",
   run = function() vim.fn["mkdp#util#install"]() end,
 })

 -- Colorschemes